Advancing Women in Senior Leadership to Drive Systemic Change

 So maybe that's part of why people weren't excited by it.
 Statistics, like, and I've seen you use them recently, statistics like women in CEO positions generate 30% more profit for their companies than other similar companies with not women.

-Crazy, crazy powerful.
-Like, why would a board ever [00:03:00] want to anything else than exactly that?
+Like, why would a board ever [:

 Wait, somebody's gonna give me 30% more profit.
 That's not a small number.
 Give me that.